 The QuickBooks Online plans also enjoys other advantages as well over the downloaded version.
 This includes capturing receipts via the camera on the smartphone, which can then be easily linked to capturing expenses.
 It also integrates easily with other apps, including PayPal.

 Support has been improved for QuickBooks and it now has a wealth of different options to choose from if you're in need of help.
 This includes an online help hub, with lots of documentation, videos and other training resources.
 There's also a blog, a vibrant community and lots of social media too.
 Depending on your package level, you might also have access to a Pro Advisor, although this option only comes with the package of the same name.

 For a small business without a dedicated accounting department, or even a sole accountant, QuickBooks (opens in new tab) offers an attractive solution to managing the finances.
 The fundamental bookkeeping ingredients are all here, covering invoices, payroll, estimates, employee time tracking, sales tax, inventory tracking, and is able to sync bank transactions.
 The online versions clearly have a better set of features than the downloadable version.

-Our concern is that this full feature set comes at a higher price than some competitors.
+Our concern is that this full feature set comes at a higher price than some competitors, which include FreshBooks, Xero, Sage Business Cloud Accounting, Kashoo, Zoho Books and Kashflow to name just a few.
 Compounding this issue is that as the additional services such as payroll and time tracking are added on to the base package, the costs go up even higher.
 While a seriously cash strapped business may be better off looking elsewhere for more of a value bookkeeping solution, for the small business that can make use of the wide range of available bookkeeping features, QuickBooks via the online subscription remains an attractive choice.